Ramy5/Forkify-App/README.md

 # Forkify__App (Modern and advanced application)
-Searching for recipes food, get the results from api, display these results, bookmarking favorite recipes, using local storage to store them, using classes, modules, promises, async-await, parcel, project architecture and more ;)
+Searching for recipes food, getting the results from API, displaying these results, bookmarking favorite recipes, using local storage to store them, using classes, modules, promises, async-await, parcel, project architecture, and more ;)

 ## Table of Contents
 - <a href="#packages">Packages and versions</a>